pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

 Specify `tokenizer='${TOKENIZER_NAME}'` for customizing tokenizer.
 Normally, you don't need to customize tokenizer.

-> **NOTE: In alphabetic languages**
+**NOTE: Partial match in alphabetic languages**

->
-> If you plan to perform partial matching searches for keywords in alphabetic languages, it is recommended to configure your tokenizer to `TokenNgram`.
+If you plan to perform partial matching searches for keywords in alphabetic languages, it is recommended to configure your tokenizer to `TokenNgram` with extra options.
 The default tokenizer in `PGroonga` is `TokenBigram`, which means that if you search for the keyword 'pp', for instance, it won't match 'Apple', 'Pineapple', or 'Ripple' in your data.
-To avoid this issue, it is strongly advised to set up your tokenizer as `TokenNgram`.
+To avoid this issue, it is strongly advised to set up your tokenizer as following `TokenNgram` example.

 Here is an example to use `TokenNgram` based tokenizer.
 You need to specify `tokenizer='TokenNgram'`.
 See [`TokenNgram`][groonga-token-ngram] for more detail.